-The last airshow in Ayr was in 2018.
+Before 2023, the previous airshow in Ayr was in 2018.
 Ayr did not host an airshow in 2019 but it was hoped that an alternative venue, possibly Kirkcaldy, would hold it in that year.
 However, it was not possible to agree the arrangements.

 No details of any 2021 proposals were released.
 News about the airshow in 2022 broke in January.
 In essence, the decision was that there would be no show in 2022 either.

 Towards the end of 2022, however, the South Ayrshire Council decided to invest £300,000 per annum over five years to fund a new airshow in Ayr.
 That funding was formally approved by the Council on 1st March 2023.

 Previously, the Council had paid a grant to others to run the airshow but the Council have now decided to take responsibility for the non-aviation side themselves and have arranged for a partner, SKYLAB, to look after the flying elements.
 In this way, the Council hopes to receive income, to recover its investment, and even to make a profit.
-The Council's show, which is not linked to the former Scottish International Air Show, will be called 'The International Ayr Show - Festival of Flight'.
+The Council's show, which is not linked to the former Scottish International Air Show, was renamed 'The International Ayr Show - Festival of Flight'.

 An earlier airshow in Ayrshire closed in the early 1990's but, following the closure of the show at Leuchars in 2013, flying returned to the area in 2014 as ‘The Scottish Airshow’.